 - Headphones – I recently reviewed the Sennheiser PXC550 Wireless headphones and LOVED them!

 - Padded Cross Body Day Bag – I like to have easy access to my camera equipment and so a padded bag is perfect.

 - Wide Brim Hat/Baseball Cap

 - Scarf/Wrap – can also be used as a window shade!

-- Memory Foam Neck Pillow – makes sleeping on the truck (or any mode of transport!) a helluva lot more comfortable, and packs down to practically nothing!
+- TRLT Neck Pillow – makes sleeping on the truck (or any mode of transport!) a helluva lot more comfortable, and packs down to practically nothing!

 - Sunscreen min SPF 30+ (Malaria meds make you particularly prone to sunburn)

 - Dry Bag (for keeping the tech dry on various adventures – shark diving/mokoro safari)

 - Flat Toiletries Bag – it’s amazing how much space this saves!